anywherer/here/content/index.md

 Welcome to some of my thoughts and writings, big and small.

+See [all posts](/tags/all) sorted by published date here.

+## tags

-The tags below are used to organize my posts.
-For a complete list see [tags](/tags).
+These tags are used to categorize the posts.

-[all](/tags/all): the whole of one's possessions, resources, or energy
+[life](/tags/life): the sequence of physical and mental experiences that make up the existence of an individual

 [theory](/tags/theory): a plausible principle offered to explain phenomena